-When we heard about this trip, a five-day 4WD loop through the Puna, Therese who loves to photograph small villages and people on active adventures was a tad skeptical of why we had to spend so much time sitting in a vehicle.
+When we heard about this trip, a five-day 4WD loop through the Puna, I was a tad skeptical of why we had to spend so much time sitting in a vehicle; I love to photograph small villages and cultures, and people on active adventures.
 The trip would in fact cover more than 750 miles.
 Michael, on the other hand, had an inkling of what Argentina’s Puna had to offer in scenery and was all-in from the start.
-Always one for an adventure into the unknown, Therese also bought into it quickly.
+Always one for an adventure into the unknown, however, I also bought into it quickly.
 Now, we are both Puna disciples extolling its beauty!

 The diversity in scenery is astounding, truly a traveler’s and photographer’s dream – one minute you are snaking through acres of red rock hills (the Labyrinth Desert), later you can see forever across salt flats (Salinas Grande at nearly 30,000 acres is the third largest in the world), the next day you stop to admire volcanic domes of black pumice, after that you scramble up pure white sand dunes and get lost in a field of white pumice.
 Then there are the lakes and tens of thousands of flamingoes, as well as the other wildlife including vicuna (like llamas) and suri (little ostrich-like animals).